 If you have a big family home then it is likely that you will have a bigger water consumption that someone living alone in a single bed flat.
 Typically, a conventional boiler is better for higher water demands and combis are better for lower water usage.

-Where do you want to have your boiler?
+Where do you want to have your New Boiler Installation?

 To make installation easier and to minimise disruption, it can be better to have a boiler fitted in the same place as the old one.
 The majority of people will put them in cupboards such as in the kitchen.
 However, you can put it in almost any room in the house if it has the right pipework and you are able to correctly position the flue.